 By sticking with smart carbs, you can help stabilize blood sugar levels to reduce the risk of diabetes or to help manage it if you have the condition.

-you are making to your diet so that if you are on any medications they can be monitored accordingly.
+Note: It’s always important to speak with your healthcare provider about any changes you are making to your diet so that if you are on any medications they can be monitored accordingly.

 For more on healthy nutrition, order a copy of the The Brain Warrior’s Way book.
 You can take 21% off your order when you enter TANA21 at checkout.